Opentrons/opentrons/api/docs/v2/new_modules.rst

 Engaging and Disengaging
 ========================

-The :py:meth:`.MagneticModuleContext.engage` function raises the magnets to induce a magnetic field in the labware on top of the Magnetic Module.
-The height of the magnets can be specified in several different ways, based on internally stored default heights for labware:
+Raising and lowering the module's magnets are done with the  :py:meth:`~.MagneticModuleContext.engage` and :py:meth:`.MagneticModuleContext.disengage` functions, respectively.

-- If neither ``height_from_base``, ``height`` nor ``offset`` is specified **and** the labware is supported on the Magnetic Module, the magnets will raise to a reasonable default height based on the specified labware.
+If your loaded labware is fully compatible with the Magnetic Module, you can call ``engage()`` with no argument:

   .. code-block:: python